Culture of North America

 The culture of North America refers to the arts and other manifestations of human activities and achievements from the continent of North America.
-Cultures of North America reflect not only that of the continent's indigenous peoples but those cultures that followed European colonisation as well.
+It is shaped by a rich combination of different backgrounds, traditions, and ways of life.
+It reflects the diversity of its people and the influence of history in forming a unique cultural identity.
+Its strong global influence also makes it an important culture to study and understand.
+This culture is expressed in different aspects of society, showing how diversity and historical development have contributed to the way of life in North America today.

 History

 Indigenous North American societies emphasized egalitarianism, with European cultures arriving in North America after 1492 from the south (through Spanish exploration and conquest) and the east.
 The integration of cultures throughout North America has brought them closer over centuries, but has also led to fears over excessive Americanization.